xe5700/JavaAppLauncher/VC-LTL/ReadMe.md

 * Improve compatibility with Lenovo one-click audio and video (This Issue also exists in Microsoft's UCRT).
 * Improve compatibility with Windows 7 RTM and older systems (This Issue also exists in Microsoft's UCRT).
 * [Improve 53](https://github.com/Chuyu-Team/VC-LTL/issues/53), disable reference elimination for the STL library and avoid LLVM link failure (Thanks to hotxp, BigBrother).

+### 4.0.3.8 - Improved Support (Dec 21, 2019 14:00)
+* Improve, Improve the experience of VC-LTL in VS (Thanks to MouriNaruto).
+* Improve, Improved QT support (Thunks to 昌平517).
+* New Fea, add VS 14.23.28105 support.
+* New Fea, add VS 14.24.28314 support.
+* New Fea, add LLVM for Visual Studio 2019 support.
+* Improve, FH4 removes TLS dependencies.
+* Fix Bug, C4201 waring in corecrt_wstdio.h and mbstring.h (Thunks to BigBrother).
+* Fix Bug, XP `legacy_stdio_definitions.lib` missing vsnprintf_s function issue (Thunks to 昌平517).
+* Fix Bug，symbol conflict may occur in `legacy_stdio_definitions.lib` in light mode (Thunks to 昌平517)

+### 4.1.0.4 - Improved Support (Jul 1, 2020 16:00)
+* Improve, Enhanced _Getcvt support for C ++ 17.
+* New Fea, add msvcp60 static library mode to improve the compatibility of streamlined systems.
+* New Fea, add VS 14.25.28610, 14.26.28801 support.
+* New Fea, add UCRT 10.0.19041.0 support.
+* Fix Bug, symbol conflict may occur in `legacy_stdio_definitions.lib` in light mode (Thunks to Big吊).
+* Fix Bug, eliminate CString::Format warning (Thunks to 大胸滴).
+* Fix Bug, fix 14.26.28801 syserror_import_lib msii(Thunks to 噬元兽).

+> Tips: Tips: VC-LTL 4.1 and 4.0 are not compatible in STL stream ABI, please recompile static libraries!